UNDP reports reveal the human rights defenders are still targeted by businesses, with 37% resulting in violence leading to loss of life.

 The impact on human rights resulting from business activities is one of the most crucial issues that human rights defenders strive to protect.
 This makes them the primary targets of various forms of attacks orchestrated by businesses.

-According to statistical data from a study on the protection of human rights defenders in Thailand by the United Nations Development Programme (UNDP), conducted from the year 2001 to 2021, it was found that human rights defenders are targeted to the extent that up to 30% of them lose their lives.
+According to statistical data from a study on the protection of human rights defenders in Thailand by the United Nations Development Programme (UNDP), conducted from the year 2001 to 2021, it was found that human rights defenders are targeted to the extent that over 30% of them lose their lives.
 Meanwhile, other forms of intimidation include physical harm, surveillance, and arrest, leading to disappearances.

 There have been 109 cases of lawsuits suppressing public speech in the past 25 years, with the mining industry initiating the cases the most.